atillaoezdemir/RESTful_System/README.md

 ### For integration testing

-Call `mvn verify` to start the integration tests.
+Go to restful_system directory and call `mvn verify` to start the integration tests.
 This will create a Docker image and start a container for the demo application.
 Then the integration tests will be executed.
 Finally, the container will be stopped and removed.
 All integration tests must be located in the `src/test/java` directory and must end with `IT`.
 See class `TestDemoAppIT` for an example.